top of page

 Nazionali Car Audio

-It was March 1985 and the ESB was organizing winter weeks skiing in the beautiful mountains of Northern Italy and inviting some clients and some journalists to relax and ... talk about high fidelity again.
-It occurred to someone to listen to the systems in the cars of the participants in the ski holiday (coincidentally every car had an audio system) and it was decided to evaluate its characteristics.
-A discussion and a ranking emerged.
-The first competition, perhaps in the world, was born, without anyone noticing it yet (the IASCA trophy will come later).
+In March of 1985, ESB organized a skiing holiday in the beautiful mountains of Northern Italy and invited some clients and audio journalists to relax and… talk about high fidelity.
+It occurred to someone to listen to the audio systems in the cars of the participants (coincidentally, every car had an audio system), and it was decided to evaluate their characteristics.
+A discussion was followed by a ranking.
+The first car stereo competition, perhaps in the world, was born, without anyone noticing it (the IASCA trophy would come later).
 What happened?
-The journalists present at the winter weeks published in their respective magazines an account of this week made up of ratings and comparisons.
-The result was that many Car Audio enthusiasts wrote asking to participate in the following white weeks in order to obtain a qualified judgment and perhaps some advice from the journalists themselves.
-The requests were so many that, once again, thanks to the intuitive genius that was not lacking within the ESB staff, a series of competitions were soon organized throughout the Italian territory which, with the very rapid development of a regulation and a Judges School, brought the First Italian Car Audio Trophy to see hundreds of competitors compete in as many provincial and regional competitions.
-It will be called the NCA Trophy.
+The journalists present at the skiing holiday published in their respective magazines an account of that week consisting of ratings and comparisons.
+The result was that many car audio enthusiasts wrote asking to participate in the next ESB skiing holiday in order to obtain a qualified judgment and perhaps some advice from the journalists themselves.
+The requests were so many that, once again, thanks to the intuitive genius that was abundant within the ESB staff, a series of competitions were soon organized throughout the Italian territory.
+Regulations and a judge’s school were developed in short order, resulting in the first Italian car audio trophy and hundreds of car audio enthusiasts competing in as many provincial and regional competitions.
+It would be called the NCA Trophy.

-The know-how acquired over the years, the result of the great commitment that the trophy required, was transmitted to all the Italian installers who were able to enjoy an absolutely new and rare experience, original for our country and probably unrepeatable.
-The American trophies began a few years later, IASCA first.
-The Italians of the NCA immediately positioned themselves on their own installation and listening philosophy, also in contrast to the American one, which favored extremely accurate listening in a car in which the system was also well integrated, making aesthetic solutions widely enjoyable and original spaces of the passenger compartment as well as the luggage rack.
+The know-how acquired over the years, the result of the great commitment that the competition required, was transmitted to all the Italian installers who were able to enjoy an absolutely new and rare experience, original for Italy and probably unrepeatable.
+The American trophies began a few years later, with the IASCA being the first.
+The Italians of the NCA immediately positioned themselves with their own installation and listening philosophy, in contrast to the American approach which favored extremely accurate listening of a well-integrated car system.
+This made aesthetic solutions widely popular and turning the passenger compartment into a unique space, as well as the trunk.
 The Italian Car Audio Installation School was born.
-It will have an echo in all of Europe first, then in the rest of the world and subsequent European trophies will follow the Italian path rather than the American one.
+It would echo throughout all of Europe first, then in the rest of the world.
+Subsequent European trophies would follow the Italian path rather than the American one.

 NCA